Coronavirus: Scientists warn about Khosta-2, this new Covid which can infect humans and is resistant to vaccines

 The news is not particularly exciting, but virus hunters have discovered a new type of coronavirus with potentially identical consequences to Sras-CoV-2.

 Researchers from Washington State University published the findings of their research on Wednesday in the journal scientist PLoS Pathogens.
-They discovered a new coronavirus in bats that could be transmitted to humans.
+They discovered a new coronavirus in bats that might be transmitted to humans.
 The virus would already be able to bypass the immune protection of Covid-19 vaccines.

 Similar to SARS-CoV-2, Khosta-2 was actually discovered in 2020 in Russia but it did not seem, so far, to be able to transmit to humans.